Hira6/Restaurant-website/README.md

 **Tastebud Journey - Restaurant Website**
-Welcome to the official repository for Tastebud Journey, a modern and responsive restaurant website that offers a delightful experience to users exploring the menu, daily specials, and more.
+Welcome to Tastebud Journey, a modern and fully responsive restaurant website designed to create an engaging and immersive experience for visitors.
+The site showcases a variety of features, including a stunning video background, glassmorphism effects, and a sleek bottom navigation bar.

-**Overview**
-Tastebud Journey is a beautifully designed website built with HTML and CSS, showcasing a restaurant's offerings.
-The site features a homepage with a background video, a glassmorphism effect for the introduction and daily specials, and a responsive menu page displaying various dishes across categories.

-**Features**
+🌟**Features**
-Responsive Design: The website is fully responsive, ensuring a seamless experience across all devices.
+Responsive Design: The website adapts seamlessly across different screen sizes, ensuring a consistent and enjoyable user experience on mobile phones, tablets, laptops, and desktops.

-Background Video: A captivating video greets users on the homepage, enhancing the visual appeal.
+**Video Background**: The homepage features a full-screen background video that sets the ambiance and theme of the restaurant, immediately capturing the visitor's attention.

+**Interactive Content:** The content on the homepage is dynamically aligned to create a visually appealing layout, with a glassmorphism effect that enhances the modern look and feel.

-Glassmorphism Effect: Used for the introduction and daily specials sections, adding a modern and sleek touch.
+**Glassmorphism Effect:** Key sections like the introduction and daily specials use a glassmorphism design, combining transparency and blur effects to create a sleek, futuristic look.

-Dynamic Menu Layout: The menu page displays items in categories, with images and prices, optimized for readability and ease of navigation.
-**Pages**
-Home: Features a background video, introduction, and daily specials.
-About Us: Learn more about the restaurant's history and team.
-Menu: Explore our delicious menu items categorized into starters, main courses, and desserts.
-Contact: Get in touch with us for reservations or inquiries.
+**Bottom Navigation Bar:** A fixed bottom navigation bar allows easy access to different sections of the website, with icons and text that highlight on hover.

-**Technologies Used:**
+🚀 **Technologies Used**
-HTML
-CSS
-JS
-Font Awesome (for icons)
-**Contributions:**
+HTML5: Structuring the content and layout of the website.

+CSS3: Styling the website, including responsive design with media queries, glassmorphism effects, and the flexible grid layout.

+JavaScript: Adding interactivity and enhancing the user experience across the site.

+🔗 **Live Demo**
+Check out the live demo of Tastebud Journey here.
+Live Demo Link

+📂 **Folder Structure**

+│
+├── index.html          # Homepage with video background and content sections ├── about.html          # About Us page with team member details ├── menu.html           # Menu page displaying dishes in a grid layout ├── style.css           # Main CSS file for styling the website ├── script.js           # JavaScript file for interactive elements
+└── assets/             # Images, videos, and other assets

+🎯 **Purpose**
+This project was developed as part of a web development initiative, focusing on creating a modern, responsive, and interactive restaurant website.
+It serves as a practical application of skills and technologies such as HTML, CSS, JavaScript, and responsive design principles.

+🙌 **Contributing**
 Contributions are welcome!
-Please feel free to fork this repository, create a feature branch, and submit a pull request.
+If you have any suggestions or improvements, feel free to submit a pull request or open an issue.

+✨ **Acknowledgments**
+Web Development Community: For the continuous support and inspiration.
+Font Awesome: For providing the icons used in the project.